Thamindu00/github101/readme.md

 #This is sample readme file

-- This is feature a branch
+- This is feature a branch A
+- The newly added line